VCATconsulting/connectoor-jobs-free/readme.txt

 == Installation ==

-1. Find this Connectoor Jobs Free plugin in the "Add Plugins" page within your WordPress installation or Upload the Connctoor Jobs Free plugin to your blog,
+1. Find this Connectoor Jobs plugin in the "Add Plugins" page within your WordPress installation or Upload the Connctoor Jobs plugin to your blog,
 2. Activate it,
 3. Find the Settings page and set you brand color!
 4. Find the job cpt in the Admin menu and create your first jobs.